-Most students fund their living costs through a part- or full-time job.
-Discover how you can maintain a positive balance so that your studies don't suffer
+An increasing number of students are funding their living costs through part-time work.
+Find out how to maintain a positive work/life balance so that your studies don't suffer

 Gemma Witts, employability adviser at the University of Kent, encourages students to be honest about the amount of work they can take on.
 Employers in need of staff to cover shifts during term time often take advantage of eager student workers who need the money.

 'Be clear at interview about the hours and days that you can work,' recommends Gemma.
 'Employers will often expect employees with part-time jobs to be flexible and work more hours during busy periods.
 Explain that you're willing to do this, but highlight when your lectures and seminars are, as well as coursework deadlines and exams.'